nodeca/nodeca-doc/src/documents/modules-server.html.md

   log_request           # internal, low-level logger for responders

-  data                  # raw data from models
+  data                  # raw data sandbox (fetched db models and so on)

   err                   # internal, to pass error on finalization in responder status